rachelmoonstar/Auto-eD/README.md

 * Students who are completely new to automatic differentiation should work through the unit on Read the Docs, which is complemented by the web app.
 * Students who have been introduced to the basic concepts behind automatic differentiation and who are seeking a tool to support their understanding should use the web app directly.
 * Students who are advanced programmers and want to advance their understanding of automatic differentiation through code may download the full package.
-These students should refer to DeveloperDocumentation.ipynb for more details.
+These students should refer to `DeveloperDocumentation.ipynb` in this repository for more details on installation and package documentation.

 This work is an extension of a final project by Lindsey Brown, Xinyue Wang, and Kevin Yoon for Harvard IACS CS207: Systems Development for Computational Science.